joinpursuit/Pursuit-Core-Web/react/redux_2/README.md

 # Posts App with Redux and React

 In this lesson we will be building a more complex Redux app with React using the JSON Placeholder API for seed data.
-See the [redux-posts-solution](https://github.com/joinpursuit/redux-posts-solution) for implementation details.
+See the [redux-posts repo](https://github.com/joinpursuit/redux-posts-solution) to view the full implementation described in this lesson.

 ## Objectives